The impact of El Niño and La Niña on New Zealand's climate

 Seasonal Climate Outlook

 NIWA's Seasonal Climate Outlook provides air temperature, rainfall, soil moisture and river flow predictions for the coming season.
-The latest Outlook discusses the likely impacts of this year's El Niño.

 This weekly update helps assess likelihood of extremely dry weather preceding a drought.
 Regions experiencing severely to extremely drier than normal soil conditions are deemed “hotspots”.